 If you elect not to utilize the screening services on base, you still require screening and a prescription from a physician in order to be tested.
 Patients must have a complete order from a physician for the outpatient test and the printed order must be available at the time of service.
 Exercising the above options will protect you from going to higher risk areas, such as testing sites unnecessarily, increasing the possibility of exposure.
 Please contact the appropriate agencies first and follow the guidance provided.

-In an effort to mitigate the spread of COVID-19, the Medical Group will follow the Department of Defense interim guidance on the use of face coverings for all persons entering DoD facilities.
-Effective immediately, ALL patients and visitors entering the medical facility will be expected to wear a face mask or covering at all times.
+ALL patients and visitors entering the medical facility will be expected to wear a face mask or covering at all times.
 Patients who believe they have been exposed or are feeling sick with a fever, cough, shortness of breath, sore throat, or body aches should speak with an appointment line operator before travelling to the clinic so that we can manage your care appropriately.

 The 75th Medical Group is operational for medical appointments; however, some wellness appointments and preventive services will be pushed to a future date.
 Patrons will continue to utilize the Pharmacy/Dental main entrance as the single point of entry to keep our community and facility safe.
 Please arrive to your appointments at least 15 minutes early and please be patient as we are screening all patients for signs of COVID-19 before they move through the medical group.